|Devil's Slide Trail with Thousands of Nesting Seabirds

 Princeton-by-the-Sea located at 1 Johnson Pier, Half Moon Bay, CA 94019.
 It is off Highway 1 at the northern

 end of Half Moon Bay and about 6 miles south of Devil's Slide Trail.
 The local communities are Princeton by the

-Sea and El Granada.
+Sea and El Granada as described here.

 Map: Click here for interactive Google Map showing location of Pillar Point Harbor